Nasser-Alkhulaifi/DFL/README.md

 Welcome to the repository for the **Decision-Focused Learning Enhanced by Automated Feature Engineering for Energy Storage Optimisation** paper.

-- This repository also hosts the **Supplementary Material** for the paper.
+- This repository hosts the **Supplementary Material** for the paper.
+- The paper is currently under review.
+The code and data will be made available soon.

 ## Objectives
 - **Minimise energy costs while meeting demand**: Optimise battery charging schedules to take advantage of lower electricity prices.